adamaguilera/spigot-plugin-tutorial/README.md

 > This repository contains a list of scripts that easily allow you to start a plugin idea without having to look up tutorials
 > Another perk of this tutorial is that it doesn't require IntelliJ or Eclipse to build your plugin, a crutch I relied upon for far too long.
 > The number of times I configured artifacts and configurations in IDEA turned out to be one too many lol and here we are.
+> I also added some utility functions to make plugin development easier